HewlettPackard/oneview-ansible/README.md

 **Modules**

-The modules are located in **library** folder, all modules need to be self-contained, without external dependencies except hpOneView.
+Modules are located in **library** folder.
+All modules need to be self-contained, without external dependencies except hpOneView.
 The module is named according to the **HPE OneView API Reference** resource title, but in singular.
 The name should start with "oneview_" prefix, with all characters in lowercase,